libre-computer-project/libretech-amlogic/readme.md

 2. Connect UART cable to the 3-pin header next to the 40-pin header.
 3. Insert the MicroSD card into the board.
 4. Attach Type-C power.
-5. Board will boot and run minimal Linux initramfs and suspend 5 seconds after bootup.
+5. Board will boot and run minimal Linux initramfs.
+6. Manually trigger suspend via `echo mem > /sys/power/state`.
-6. Observe UART output.
+7. Observe UART output.
-7. Wake board by sending space key over UART.
+8. Wake board by sending space key over UART.
-8. Linux should resume back to console if no glitch.
+9. Linux should resume back to console if no glitch.

+## Automated Script

+1. Use `suspend.sh`.

 ## Composition